madhurbhargava/RandomCodeSnippets/README.md

 CustomPickerView, DurationPicker, DurationPickerRenderer - A Number picker control created as Xamarin Android Renderer.
 This was created to pick up duration in hours and minutes.

 ShprReaderActivity - Code to read GIS shapefiles.
 Uses this reader library: https://github.com/diwi/diewald_shapeFileReader

+Utility - A class containing various Utilities, As of now has: Phone Number Validator